 No debt can be erased from your credit history—at least for a couple of years or so.
 In other cases, some graver negative financial records can even remain there as long as 10 years.
 Regardless how you settled the said debt, as long as there is a debt accumulated under your name, it will remain there.

 Always keep in mind that using your credit card means borrowing money from the card issuer.
-The greatest trick in using credit card is knowing when and where to use it.
+The greatest trick in using a credit card is knowing when and where to use it.